mariellenolasco/bug-free-octo-dollop/Notes/Week1-Java/Intro2Programming.md

 ### If Statement

 The if statement is the most intuitive to understand.
 Much like how you would present options to someone, you structure an if statement the same way.
-An if statement checks if a boolean expression is true.
+An if statement checks if a boolean expression is true then executes the underlying code block.

+---

+### Vocab terms

+- **Boolean Expression**
+  - A boolean expression is a statement that can be either true or false.
+For example, x == 0.
+  - You usually find logical operators

+---

 ### Switch Statement